m5stack/m5-docs/docs/en/quick_start/m5core/m5stack_core_get_started_MicroPython.md

 - Check the serial port number `/dev/tty.SLAB_USBtoUART`

-To make sure if the Driver has installed on your MAC:
+To make sure if the Driver is installed on your MAC:

-Open `Terminal`, connect `M5Core` with your MAC through USB Type-C cable, and type in the following command to view the available serial ports list.
+Open `Terminal`, connect `M5Core` with your MAC through USB Type-C cable, and type in the command `ls .dev.tty*` to view the available serial ports list.

 <img src="assets/img/getting_started_pics/m5stack_core/get_started_with_arduino_m5core/mac/check_serial_port_mac_01.png">

 <img src="assets/img/getting_started_pics/m5stack_core/get_started_with_arduino_m5core/mac/check_serial_port_mac_02.png">

-Disconnect M5Core device, and type in the same command on `Terminal`  to see which port disappeared from the list.
+Disconnect M5Core device, and type in the same command to see which port disappeared from the list.
-That how we identify the name of the serial device.
+That how we identify the name of the current serial port device.

 <img src="assets/img/getting_started_pics/m5stack_core/get_started_with_arduino_m5core/mac/check_serial_port_mac_03.png">